 As a soloist, Aimee performs a range of opera, oratorio and lieder.
 Operatic roles include Lucy (Menotti's The Telephone) and Virtù (L'incoronazione di Poppea).
 She has sung Mahler’s Fourth Symphony with Halesowen Symphony Orchestra and with the University of Manchester Symphony Orchestra, and was a soloist in Bach's Magnificat and Cantata 191 with The Suffolk Ensemble at the Snape Maltings Concert Hall.
 In 2019 she sang Iphis in Grantham Choral Society's Jephtha, and was a soloist for Exeter Bach Society's B Minor Mass.
 Aimee enjoys performing contemporary music; she premiered Rotem Sherman's song cycle 'Little Matters' with the Trinity Laban wind orchestra, sang in Daniel Chappell's new ballet-opera 'Liturgie' with Spectra Ensemble which appeared at the Tête-á-Tête festival, and in 2017 was part of Oliver Beer's live installation 'Resonance Project' at Thaddaeus Ropac's Mayfair gallery.

 As a choral singer, Aimee has sung with groups including The Sixteen, Armonico Consort, Siglo d'Oro, Reverie and Turton Consort.
 She is a member of the new Chamber Choir of London, and was in the National Youth Choir of Great Britain Fellowship and Genesis Sixteen.
 She is a professional singer with the Philharmonia Chorus.

 Aimee has taught singing at St Helen's in Northwood and at St Marylebone School, and is a resident singing teacher for London Oriana Choir and The Fourth Choir.
 She has also delivered education work for Wandsworth Music Service, National Youth Choirs of Great Britain, Ulster Youth Choir and VCM Foundation (Voces8/Apollo5).
 She has conducted ensembles including Opera Seria, Salford Choral Society, St. John’s Cathedral Choir in Salford, Ad Solem Chamber Choir and Manchester University Chorus.
 She has also conducted for the Hallé's corporate choirs scheme, and was the Musical Director of Macclesfield Mydel Choir from 2015 to 2016.
-Aimee is currently training as a secondary school Music teacher at St Marylebone School.
+Aimee is currently a secondary school Music teacher at St Marylebone School.